-We expect pupils to be ready to learn and to participate in school activities.
+We expect students to be ready to learn and to participate in fully in wider College life.
 They should attend school and lessons punctually.
 They should care for the buildings, equipment and furniture.
-We expect pupils to behave at all times in a manner that reflects the best interests of the whole community.
+We expect students to behave at all times in a manner that reflects the best interests of the whole community.

-St Joseph's College reserves the right to take disciplinary action against pupils who are found to have made malicious accusations, whether against other pupils, staff or other individuals, which might include any of the actions listed below, up to and including suspension or exclusion.
+St Joseph's College reserves the right to take disciplinary action against students who are found to have made malicious accusations, whether against other students, staff or other individuals, which might include any of the actions listed below, up to and including suspension or exclusion.